maitreyi1111/Coffee-Shop-Sales/README.md

 # Coffee-Shop-Sales
-I completed a project on Coffee Shop Sales Analysis using Excel and advanced Excel concepts.
-In this project, I analyzed and created a dashboard using Power Query, Measures, Pivot Charts, Slicers, etc.
+This project is on Coffee Shop Sales Analysis using Excel and advanced Excel concepts.
+In this project, I analyzed and created a dashboard using Power Query, Data Model, Measures, Pivot Charts, Slicers, etc.

 First and foremost, I cleaned the data in Power Query Editor by removing blanks, changing data types, adding new columns, etc. After that, I loaded the data and added it to the data model.
 Then, I created pivot tables based on the data.